Old Stone Chimney: Fort Schlosser

-Before, during, and after the American Revolution and signing of the Jay Treaty, British forces maintained presence at what was rebuilt as Fort Schlosser until 1796, it was named for the first commanding officer at the site, Captain Joseph Schlosser.
-Portage Master John Stedman had lived in a house which utilized the Chimney from 1761 until that time.
-The British made improvements on the site and to The Portage, including the introduction of an incline tramway at the Niagara Escarpment and oxcarts to pull cargo,.
-The utilization of these improvements disengaged native Seneca Indians, who had done the work manually under the French.
+Before, during, and after the American Revolution and signing of the Jay Treaty, British forces maintained presence at the Upper Landing until 1796.
+Fort Little Niagara what was rebuilt as Fort Schlosser, and named for the first (though temporary) commanding officer, Captain Joseph Schlosser.
+Portage Master Johnathan Stedman succeeded Schlosser, and lived in a house which utilized the Chimney from 1763 until the end of the British era.
+The British made improvements to the Portage, including the construction of an incline tramway at the Niagara Escarpment and ox-pulled carts to relay cargo.
+The utilization of these improvements disengaged native Seneca Indians, previously "employed" by the French.
 This led to the Devil's Hole Massacre on September 14, 1763, considered part of the Pontiac Rebellion.
-Stedman was part of the British company and survived the massacre, and returned to his home on the banks of the Niagara River.
+Stedman was part of the British company and survived the massacre, and returned to his home on the banks of the Niagara River and the reassurance of its hearth.

 Private Ownership

-Augustus Porter, one of Niagara's most prominent early settlers, occupied the Stedman House from 1806 to 1808, while he built a grand house overlooking the Niagara Rapids about a mile downriver.
-Enos Broughton opened a tavern at the house with the Chimney in 1809.
-The tavern was leased to American military forces as hostilities escalated before the War of 1812.
-Along with most of the Niagara Frontier, the building was burned by the British in December 1813, in retaliation for the burning of Newark (now Niagara-On-The-Lake), Ontario earlier that month.
+Augustus Porter, one of Niagara's prominent early settlers, occupied the Stedman House from 1806 to 1808, while he built an appropriate family home overlooking the Niagara Rapids about a mile downriver.
+Enos Broughton opened a tavern at the former Stedman house in 1809.
+This tavern was leased to American military forces as hostilities escalated prior to the War of 1812.
+Along with most structures along the Niagara Frontier, the building was burned by the British in December 1813.
+This was in retaliation for the burning of Newark (now Niagara-On-The-Lake), Ontario earlier that month.

-In 1818 or 1819, the Chimney remaining on the site was re-used as Epaphroditus Emmons built an inn around it, but then moved the inn to another location after a few years.
-In 1840, the Chimney and land near it was repurchased by General Peter B. Porter (Augustus' brother), in whose stewardship it was incorporated as part of another house.
-This house stayed in the Porter family until that building was torn down in 1889.
+In 1818 or 1819, the Chimney remained on the site and was re-used as Epaphroditus Emmons built an inn around it.
+Emmons moved his inn to another location after a few years.
+In 1840, the Chimney and Old Stedman Farm was transferred to General Peter B. Porter (Augustus' brother and business partner), and was incorporated as part of another house.
+While it is uncertain how many years in active use, this structure remained standing until it was torn down in 1889, leaving the Old Stone Chimney standing on its own once again.